Coffee Meets Bagel: Dating app users rue missed connections amid outage

 "We'll send you both an email and a push notification once things are fixed."

-But frustrated users are venting their concerns.
-This has led to speculation online of a ransomware attack, data compromises as well as jokes about employee sabotage.
+But frustrated users are venting their concern online.
+It's led to speculation of a ransomware attack, data compromises as well as jokes about employee sabotage.

-On the Reddit forum r/CoffeeMeetsBagel, users expressed worries about missed connections, expiring messages and concerns their matches - known on the app as "bagels"- might think they're being ignored.
+"Maybe someone got ghosted and in revenge brought down CMB," read one comment on Reddit.

-One user wrote: "I meet a girl on this app and she said we could have a date.
-We haven't arranged and then the server went down."
+On its Instagram posts celebrating successful "CMB couples", users wrote: "Lucky they found each other before the ransomware attack."

-Another user said he and his date had only communicated through the app and had been in the middle of planning a second date when it went down.
-He says he then resorted to searching for his match on Google, and "finally" found her LinkedIn profile and messaged her there.
-"I felt like a creep," he wrote.
+Many are also genuinely upset about missed connections, expiring messages and concerns their matches - known on the app as "bagels"- would think they were being stand-offish.

 "This is affecting many people's ability to connect with people they've begun to develop relationships with," one top-liked comment read.